-Key Stage One Year Two Curriculum links: ■ PSHE Health Education Relationships Edu ucation Sex Education Science Curri ave Thomas Autumn Term Continu se = contributes to sa Core Theme to take part in making and changing rules "V" that there are different kinds of responsibilities, rights and duties at home, at school, in the community and towards the environment "V" about school and local democracy "V" Children should: show an understanding of the role of a school councillor "V" resolve differences by looking at alternatives, seeing and respecting others' points of view, making decisions and explaining choices "V" buying single-use charity Children should: • be able to explai nd environmental //products That there are a broad range of differe jobs/careers and that people can have more than one career/job during their life Children should: Be able to consider their unique skills and attributes Be able to talk about the jobs/careers they are familiar with MANAGING MONEY Conomic Wellbeing Children will learn: about the different ways to keep track of spending and saving by keeping simple records e.g. spending diary, listing/counting, keeping receipts etc., and why this is important Children should: be able to talk about different ways we can pay for things other than cash e.g. debit cards, credit cards, online payments begin to understand that different people have different attitudes to, and feelings about, saving and spending money
+Key Stage One Year Two Curriculum links: PSHE Relationships Educa Science Curriculum Health Education Sex Education By - contributes to British Values Core Theme Autumn Term to take part in making and changing rules • that there are different kinds of responsibilities, rights and duties at home, at school, in the community and towards the environment • about school and local democracy Children should: • show an understanding of the role of a school councillor • resolve differences by looking at alternatives, seeing and respecting others' points of view, making decisions and explaining choices Points of the service of the servi buying single-use charity Children should: • be able to explain considerations an impact of buying/ plastics, giving to the ethical d environmental /products That th jobs/ca more the life with life with life and att Be able and att Be able they are life.
+MANAGING Managing with lider will lee about the sound with listing with listing with listing with listing with light can pay debit can pay debit can pay life. begin the people with light with life with light with life. to consider their unique skills ributes to talk about the jobs/careers e familiar with MONEY tellbeing earn: the different ways to keep track riding and saving by keeping records e.g. spending diary, counting, keeping receipts etc., ny this is important uld: to talk about different ways we y for things other than cash e.g. ards, credit cards, online